jamesthomasbester/ESP32-Colour-Sensor/README.md

 - `RGBmap()` - Map raw sensor values to RGB
 - `rgbToHex()` - Convert RGB to HEX string

-### Color Processing
+### colour Processing

-The device uses calibrated mapping to convert raw TCS34725 values to standard RGB (0-255) range, then generates HEX color codes for easy use in design applications.
+The device uses calibrated mapping to convert raw TCS34725 values to standard RGB (0-255) range, then generates HEX colour codes for easy use in design applications.

 ## CAD